arzuhuseyn/contractsPY/README.md

 You can use the `if_fails` decorator to define a message if the contract fails.
 This decorator is optional.
 If you don't use it, the message will be the name of the contract function.

+### State object
+All contract functions accept a single argument, which is the current state of the transaction.
+State is the dictionary that contains all the data of the transaction.
+You can set and get values from the state.
+For example: `state.a = 10` or `state.b = state.a + 1`.
+Remember that, state keys are immutable.
+So, you can't change the state key-value pairs after you set them.
+For example, you can't do `state.a = 10` and then `state.a = 20`.

 ### Example (Create User):